CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 </pre>

 Fabric-wide service validations and health checks bring accurate alerting and diagnostics, and can provide prebuilt comprehensive testing for CI/CD automated workflows.
 NetQ agents stream a wide breadth of both control plane and data plane information that can be cross referenced and checked to better represent the status of the entire network instead of individual pieces.
-Services like BGP, EVPN, MLAG and NTP can be verified as the total of all nodes working together in addition to physical interface settings, licenses, and environmental sensors.
+You can verify services like BGP, EVPN, MLAG and NTP as the total of all nodes working together in addition to physical interface settings, licenses, and environmental sensors.

 {{<figure src="/images/guides/campus-netq-bgp-validation.png" caption="On-demand validation of a BGP fabric from the NetQ GUI">}}